Integrating Reward Maximization and Population Estimation: Sequential Decision-Making for Internal Revenue Service Audit Selection: Results

-As seen in Table~\ref{tab:best_reward}, ABS sampling can achieve similar returns to the best performing methods in terms of audit selection, while yielding an unbiased population estimate.
+\textbf{Unbiased population estimates are possible with little impact to reward.} ABS sampling can achieve similar returns to the best performing methods in terms of audit selection, while yielding an unbiased population estimate (see Table~\ref{tab:best_reward}).
 Conversely, greedy, $\epsilon$-greedy, and UCB approaches -- which use a model-based population estimation method -- do not achieve unbiased population estimates.
-Others have noted that adaptively collected data often have negative bias~\citep{nie2018adaptively,neel2018mitigating}, leading to biased models.
-Future work might attempt debiasing model estimates.
-For $\eps$-greedy, using the $\eps$-sample only would achieve an unbiased estimate, yet due to its small sample size the variance is prohibitively high.
-Finally, ABS population estimates tend to be higher variance across runs, as is typical of HT estimators.
-This also results in higher root mean square percent difference for the ABS method as variance is reflected in this metric.
-It is possible to reduce this variance at the cost of reward (see Figure~\ref{fig:variance}).
-Conversely, model-based estimates are significantly lower variance, but biased.
+Others have noted that adaptively collected data can lead to biased models~\citep{nie2018adaptively,neel2018mitigating}.
+In many public sector settings provably unbiased methods like ABS are \emph{required}.
+For $\eps$-greedy, using the $\eps$-sample only would also achieve an unbiased estimate, yet due to its small sample size the variance is prohibitively high.
+ABS reduces variance by 16\% over the best $\eps$-only method, yielding even better reward.
+Trading off \$1M over 9 years improves variance over $\eps$-Greedy ($\eps$-only) by 35\%.
+It is possible to reduce this variance even further at the cost of some more reward (see Figure~\ref{fig:variance}).
+Note, due to an extremely small sample size, though the $\eps$ sample is unbiased in theory, we see some minor bias in practice.
+Model-based estimates are significantly lower variance, but biased.
 This may be because models re-use information across years, whereas ABS does not.
 Future research could re-use information in ABS to reduce variance, perhaps with a model's assistance.
+Nonetheless, we emphasize that model-based estimates without unbiasedness guarantees are unacceptable for many public sector uses from a policy perspective.